Kitware/geowatch/docs/source/manual/watch_cli.rst

 torch_model_stats - Very useful.
 Human readable metadata report for a trained torch package. (i.e. what bands / sensors / datasets was it trained on).

-coco_intensity_histograms - Reasonably useful.
+coco_spectra - Reasonably useful.
 Makes histograms to visualize and compare channel intensity across sensors / videos.

 find_dvc - This is "geowatch_dvc".
 This helps register / recall paths to DVC repos based on tags to help allow scripts to be written in a magic agnostic way.